 Our solicitors can help you to claim for injuries sustained at private swimming pools (hotels, gyms etc) as well as those operated by local authorities.
 Realistically, it’s quite possible to have a variety of different accidents at a swimming pool but some of the most common injuries and accidents include:

-- Head or spinal injuries.
-An example in this category might include where you sustained head injuries or spinal injuries because somebody jumped into the pool and landed on you because a no-diving rule wasn’t being enforced by the lifeguards.
+- Head or spinal injuries: An example in this category might include where you sustained a concussion because somebody jumped into the pool and landed on you because a no-diving rule wasn’t being enforced by the lifeguards.

 Essentially, you could claim compensation for injuries sustained in any part of the swimming pool if the accident was caused by the operator’s negligence.